 A good investigation interview is only as good as the person conducting it.
 As with all skills, practice makes perfect, but there’s no harm getting a bit of help along the way.
-Follow these 40 tips to get the most out of your interview subject.
+Follow these 40 tips to get the most out of your interview subjects and to determine what questions to ask in the investigation interview.

 - Pick a non-threatening place for the interview, such as a conference room or private office.